necyberteam/documents/code-of-conduct.md

 ## Standards for Behavior

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Please always be kind and courteous.
-There’s never a need to be mean, rude, or disrespectful.
+There is never a need to be mean, rude, or disrespectful.
 Thank you for helping make this a welcoming, friendly community for all.

 We, the members of the US-RSE Association, strive to: